 The IPSASB's Preliminary View is that guidance on historical cost should be derived from existing text in IPSAS.
 The IPSASB has incorporated all existing text and considers Appendix C: Historical Cost-Application Guidance for Assets, to be complete.
-Do you agree with the IPSASB's Preliminary View?

 If not, please provide your reasons, stating clearly what you consider needs to be changed?